dahart/gridit/README.md

 - Feed your inner perfectionist / OCD.

-- Drastically improve the readability of repetetive lines.
+- Drastically improve readability of repetetive lines.
+Gridit makes some typos stick out like a sore thumb.

 - Allows, supports, provides more reasons to use column selection for fast editing.